daidahao/Database-Principles-Notes/midterm.md

                               references countryies(country_code))
 ```

-A foreign key can be composed of a combinaUon of columns (rare).
+A foreign key can be composed of a combination of columns (rare).

 Note that **the constraint works both ways**.